 The rod is perhaps one of the most misinterpreted words in the entire Bible.
 It is often used by many parents to justify their use of spanking.
-That’s a topic for another time but let me point out that is not what God meant by “rod.”
+That’s a topic for another time, but let me point out that is not what God meant by “rod.”
 It is not a tool for correction or discipline, it’s a tool of protection and a symbol of love.
-Here’s how.

 As a Symbol of Love.
-I found another purpose for the rod that I didn’t expect.
-I will warn you that I can’t prove what I learned is true, but it makes good sense to me so I’m passing it on to you.
+Another purpose for the rod is one I didn’t expect.
+I will warn you that I can’t prove what I learned is true, but it makes good sense to me, so I’m passing it on to you.
 Apparently, most shepherds used their rods as a means of counting their sheep.

 In Leviticus 27:32, a rod was used by the priests to count the tithe.
 Shepherds used this same methodology to count their flock.
-The shepherd would hold out the rod end of the staff and have all the sheep pass under it one at a time, counting each animal as it passed.
-Keeping count was mighty important since they were traveling the countryside so much.
+The shepherd would hold out the rod and have all the sheep pass under it one at a time, counting each animal as it passed.
+Keeping count was extremely important since they were traveling the countryside so extensively.
 If you’ve every chaperoned a school field trip, you know what I mean.
-It’s super important to make sure you have an accurate head count at all times or else madness ensues.
+It’s super important to make sure you have an accurate head count at all times, or else madness ensues.

 What does counting mean for believers?
 It means God lovingly acknowledges us, He counts us as His own, as a part of His family when we pass under His rod.
-He offers us assurance of His continual presence and protection when we follow Him wherever He leads us.
+He offers us assurance of His continual presence, protection, and attention when we follow Him wherever He leads us.
 So, passing under His rod is not a method of discipline or correction but rather a source of great comfort and faithful love.

 In His Gentle Hands